Main Office: (202) 363-6394

 Rabbi Adam Rosenwasser has served as Associate Rabbi at Temple Sinai since 2014.
 He brings to Temple Sinai a passion about creating meaningful Jewish experiences for people of all ages and backgrounds.
 Adam was ordained in 2009 from the Hebrew Union College-Jewish Institute of Religion in New York City.
 Before working at Temple Sinai, Rabbi Adam spent five years as Assistant then Associate Rabbi at Congregation Beth Am in Los Altos Hills, California.

 Adam grew up in Ann Arbor, Michigan and received a BA in History from the University of Michigan.
-He lives in Cleveland Park with his husband, Shalom Rosenberg, their daughter, Eliza, and their dog, Phaedra.
+He lives in Cleveland Park with his husband, Shalom Rosenberg, their children, Eliza and Simon, and their dog, Phaedra.
 In his free time, Rabbi Adam enjoys cooking (and eating), swimming, musical theater, and cheering on his beloved Michigan Wolverines.

 Rabbi Hannah Goldstein has been at Temple Sinai since 2013.
 She loves teaching learners of all ages from nursery school through 7th grade b’nei mitzvah preparation to 9th grade pre-confirmation students.
 She coordinates Temple Sinai’s adult education program which includes everything from book discussions to weekday mini-courses, adult Hebrew, adult b’nei mitzvah, and travel opportunities in the DC area.
 Hannah is also active in Temple Sinai’s social justice work, mobilizing congregants for major marches, supporting the Green Team, and participating in the Washington Interfaith Network.
 Most recently she has been working with the Multiracial Sinai Working Group to ensure that Temple Sinai is a welcoming and inclusive community for all members and to work toward racial justice and equity in the Temple and in the larger community.Hannah received her rabbinic ordination at Hebrew Union College – Jewish Institute of Religion (HUC-JIR) in New York in 2013.
 She completed a Masters in Religious Education at HUC-JIR in the spring of 2011.
 She was Co-President of the HUC-JIR Rabbinical School student body and has been engaged in social justice work through her engagement with HUC’s soup kitchen, the American Jewish World Service and the Religious Action Center.